go101/go101/pages/generics/444-first-look-of-custom-generics.md

 ```

 The non-generic code contains many code repetitions,
-which could be avoided by using the generic type demostrated above.
+which could be avoided by using the generic type demonstrated above.

 ## An example of a method of a generic type